varex83/opencv-math/README.md

 - OpenCV.js for providing the image processing capabilities
 - ReactCrop for the image cropping functionality
 - The OpenCV community for their excellent documentation and support
+- Bun for providing a fast and efficient JavaScript runtime